Why are contracts between controllers and processors important?

 What is the difference between a controller and a processor?

-The GDPR defines a controller and processor as:
+The UK GDPR defines a controller and processor as:

 ‘controller’ means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.